 She is a member of the Associated General Contractors of America, the Beavers, California Transportation Foundation, American Leadership Forum, Capital Region Family Business Center, United Contractors and California Building Industry Association and has a Master of Business Administration degree from Harvard Business School.

 Teichert is a family run operation that has been in business for more than 125 years.
 In August, 1929 A. Teichert & Son, Inc. was amongst the first of the thousands of licenses CSLB issued in its first month after being established.

 Ms. Teichert’s term ends June 1, 2022.

-There are currently three vacancies on the Board to be appointed by the Governor: One “C” contractor member, an "A" member, and a "B" member.
+There are currently two vacancies on the Board to be appointed by the Governor: One “C” contractor member and a "B" member.

 If you're interested in being considered for an appointment to the Contractors State License Board, contact:

 CSLB holds regular meetings across the state.
 These meetings provide the public with an opportunity to testify on agenda items and other issues.